The definitive guide to living and working in the Cayman Islands

 Specialising in: Corporate immigration services, work permits and immigration advice.

 If seeking legal advice on immigration matters, there is a free service offered by the Family Resource Centre called Legal Befrienders.
-Qualified attorneys offer their services free of charge on a walk-in basis every Tuesday at the Windjammer Plaza (next to Burger King) on Walkers Road from 5pm.
-Their phone-in service is on Fridays from 2pm-5pm.
+Qualified attorneys offer their services free of charge on a walk-in basis every Tuesday at the Compass Centre on North Sound Road 5pm-6.30pm and in their phone-in service is on Fridays from 2pm-5pm.
 Tel: (345) 945 8869.

 IN LONDON, ENGLAND: CAYMAN ISLANDS GOVERNMENT OFFICE